 - On that note, one of the secrets Brentilda will tell you is that Gruntilda's dog's name is 'Bigknaka'.
 That swollen testicle left a remarkable impression on the game, it seems.

 - Nintendo made sure to avert this trope at one point.
-They originally believed that the flower pots outside the chapel said "Fuck you" when you spit eggs into them, when it was really "Thank you" all along.
-Grant Kirkhope had to redo it several times to get them to believe it was "Thank You."
+They originally believed that the flower pots outside the chapel said "Fuck you" when you shat eggs into them, when it was really "Thank you" all along.
+Grant Kirkhope had to redo it several times to get Miyamoto to believe it was "Thank you."